Physics 464 (ECE 464 ), Laser Physics I

 [Ultrashort Laser Pulse Phenomena Section 3.1, 3.2]

-Link to powerpoint file (Lecture 4.ppt)
+Link to powerpoint file (multiphoton_vs_tunnel_bound_vs_free_electron.ppt)

 LIGHT-MATTER INTERACTION